 - Edit map — Opens Maps so that you can edit the panel.

-- Customize time range — Allows you to change the time filter dedicated to the panel.
+- Panel settings — Allows you to change the title, description, and time range for the panel.

 - Inspect — Allows you to drill down into the panel data.